About the Review Board

 Our Team

 The Board is made up of part-time members appointed by the Lieutenant Governor in Council.
-Members cannot be registrants of a college, members of a body in another jurisdiction that regulates a health profession, or employees or agents of the government of BC or another province or jurisdiction.
-Biographies of current members can be found on the Crown Agencies and Board Resourcing Office website.
+Members cannot be licensees of a college, members of a body in another jurisdiction that regulates a health profession, or employees or agents of the government of BC or another province or jurisdiction.

 The Review Board office has a staff of six, who provide support and service to Board members and the public.